-But you don’t have to be a newbie like I was then to understand why the right kind of preparation is crucial for the first day of class.
+But you don’t have to be a newbie to understand why the right kind of preparation is crucial for the first day of class.
 Even years into the job, teachers can still get jitters before a new semester starts.

-In this post, we’ll explore five simple tips for not only having a successful first ESL lesson, but also building the foundation for a successful semester or year with your ESL students.
+In this post, we’ll explore five simple tips, plus activities and materials, for not only having a successful first ESL lesson, but also building the foundation for a successful semester or year with your ESL students.

 1. Get Your Students Talking with Warm-up Activities